What is a partner ecosystem and why should you want one?

 That said, the term ‘partner ecosystem’ can mean different things to different people.
 After all, an ecosystem will always reflect the needs of each company’s unique set of customers, which means they can look vastly different.

 Ultimately, there’s no right answer.
-The key is simply recognising the broad range of benefits that partnerships can bring to your business, and acknowledging the fact that they won’t all fit into one box.
+The key is simply recognising the broad range of strategic partnership benefits that different partners can bring to your business, and acknowledging the fact that they won’t all fit into one box.

 • Bundlers.
 A bundler will typically sell your brand’s product to the end consumer as part of a bundle that includes other complementary technology solutions.
 The bundler can either be a value-added reseller or a brand that creates and sells its own complementary technology.